rwanderc/blog/_posts/2016-01-04-java-wits-counter.markdown

 [git-witscounter]:https://github.com/rwanderc/wits-counter
 [blog-witsgenerator]:../java-witsgenerator

 Recently, I published a post of an application called [WitsGenerator][blog-witsgenerator] to provide random Wits data through a TCP port.
-Today I'm publishing another application related to the Oil & Gas business, but now it's to count the amount of parameters being transmitted through Wits.
+Today I'm publishing another application related to the Oil & Gas business, but now it's to count the amount of parameters being transmitted through Wits.<!--more-->

 For this project, I'm using: